Isaque52/docker-basics/README.md

 # docker-basics

-Included in this repo are a variety of folders that will show you "how" docker works as well as some brief setup guides to test and have a play with your own mini-sandbox environment
+Included in this repo are a variety of folders that will show you "how" docker works as well as some brief setup guides to test and have a play with your own mini-sandbox environment.

+A non-exhaustive list of all the Dockerfile syntax commands is contained in the `SYNTAX.md` file

 ## Types of training